Wang Shaoguang

-Wang Shaoguang (born 1954; 王绍光 (Wáng Shàoguāng)) is a Chinese political scientist.
+Wang Shaoguang (born 31 January 1954; 王绍光 (Wáng Shàoguāng)) is a Chinese political scientist.
 He is currently an emeritus professor at the Department of Government and Public Administration of the Chinese University of Hong Kong.
 A critic of Western representative democracy, his particular research interests include the history of the Cultural Revolution, sortition, the welfare state, and the comparative politics of East Asia.
+He advocates for the China model.

 Life

 Born in Wuhan, Hubei, Wang worked as a high school teacher in Wuhan from 1972 to 1977.
 He then studied at Peking University, graduating in 1982, and moved to Cornell University in the U.S., where he received a doctorate in 1990.
 He taught at Yale University from 1990 to 2000 before moving to the Chinese University of Hong Kong, where he became a professor at the Department of Government and Public Administration.
 In 1993, Wang co-authored the "Wang Shaoguang Proposal" with economist Hu Angang, a public policy report that argued that the taxation reforms of Deng Xiaoping had weakened the Chinese state, and advocated fiscal centralisation in response.